-- As part of the College Induction process, everyone will be informed of the positions of fire alarm call points and exits in their work area; - Fire alarms will be tested weekly and fire evacuation drills held at least once a term and details recorded and evacuation times monitored.
+• As part of the College Induction process, everyone will be informed of the positions of fire alarm call points and exits, primary and secondary, in their work area;

+- Fire alarms will be tested weekly and fire evacuation drills held at least once a term and details recorded and evacuation times monitored.
 Fire log books are retained at all main reception points; - Everyone should make themselves aware of the location of fire extinguishers and their purpose and usage, which is supported by signage.
 The College does not require individuals to try and extinguish any fire which may occur.
-It is College policy to raise the alarm rather than try and fight fires as using the wrong type of extinguisher could increase the hazard and endanger the operator; - If a fire extinguisher is used or discharged, the Centre Manager must be notified promptly so that a refill or replacement can be made; - Fire-fighting appliances must not be removed or repositioned without authority from the Executive Director of Estates & Commercial Operations/Health and Safety Officer; - Corridors, walkways, escape routes and exits must be kept free from obstructions and kept clear at all times; - Emergency exit doors are all clearly marked and kept unlocked when the building is in use; - Fire and smoke doors form an important safety feature in preventing the spread of fire and smoke.
-These doors are clearly marked "Fire Door Keep Closed" or similar wording and must be kept closed to ensure they are effective;
+It is College policy to raise the alarm rather than try and fight fires as using the wrong type of extinguisher could increase the hazard and endanger the operator; - If a fire extinguisher is used or discharged, the Facilities Manager must be notified promptly so that a refill or replacement can be made; - Fire-fighting appliances must not be removed or repositioned without authority from the Executive Director of Estates & Commercial Operations/Health and Safety Officer; - Corridors, walkways, escape routes and exits must be kept free from obstructions and kept clear at all times; - Emergency exit doors are all clearly marked and kept unlocked when the building is in use; - Fire and smoke doors form an important safety feature in preventing the spread of fire and smoke.
+These doors are clearly marked "Fire Door - Keep Closed" or similar wording and must be kept closed to ensure they are effective; - On the sound of a fire alarm, staff and students should make their way to a designated Muster Point or as directed by a Fire Marshall and await further instructions from staff.